GameHex/chesspress/README.md

 This project attempts to use ES6 classes to model the chess pieces and board.

+# Installation
-# To install dependencies, run npm install in the root directory.
+To install dependencies, run npm install in the root directory.